 |

-This web page shows various illustrated sales materials, that could not be included in other pages of this web site.
-All pictures can be viewed in a larger format by clicking on them.
+This web page shows various illustrated sales materials, e.g. magazine advertisements, in arbitrary sequence.
+All illustrations can be viewed in a larger format by clicking on them.

 |